-This section shall apply to all new development and redevelopment in the I-Drive District.
-SZ Civic and SZ Theme Park are exempt.
+This section shall apply to all new development and redevelopment in the County.

 - (1) Compliance.
 Compliance with the standards outlined shall be attained in the following circumstances: - (A) Development of all new parking facilities, loading facilities, and driveways. - (B) Improvements to existing parking facilities, loading facilities, and driveways, including reconfiguration, enlargement, or the addition of curbs, walkways, fencing, or landscape installation. - (2) Damage or Destruction.
 When a use that has been damaged or destroyed by fire, collapse, explosion, or other cause is reestablished, any associated off-street parking spaces or loading facilities must be reestablished based on the requirements of this section. - (3) Site Plan Approval Required.
 Parking quantities and parking design and layout shall be approved through the Site Plan Approval process.